hackware1993/Flutter_ConstraintLayout/README.md

    wrapContent will be re-layout.
 And since the constraints passed to other child elements won't change, no real re-layout will be triggered.

-4. Using preprocessed constraints can improve performance, especially when the ListView is swiping quickly, constraints are no longer calculated during layout.
-Need to be used in conjunction with childConstraints. see example/preprocess_complex_list.dart
+4. By default, constraints are not recalculated during layout if the constraints of child elements do not change.
+Even the constraint computation is extremely fast.
+But when the ListView is swiped quickly, constraints are calculated for each item layout process, even though the constraints of these items may not change.
+This is not necessary.
+At this point ChildConstraintsCache can be used to optimize it so that constraints for entries of the same type are computed only once.
+   Refer to example/complex_list.dart.
+Constraints can also be calculated ahead of time so that they don't need to be calculated during layout.
+Refer to example/preprocess_complex_list.dart.

 # Support me